connordbrown/RSA-project/README.md

 ## Custom Feature

-The following block is an example of using my custom main() function, in case the program does not work:
+The following block is an example of using my custom main() function:

 ```text
 ==========================